felixnyamweya/wpsso-schema-json-ld/readme.txt

 * Adds a Schema Markup settings page to the SSO menu with additional options:

+	* Knowledge Graph
+		* Knowledge Graph for Home Page
+			* Include WebSite Information for Google Search
+			* Include Organization Social Profile for a Business Website
+			* Include Person Social Profile for a Personal Website
+		* User for Person Social Profile
 	* Schema Properties
 		* WebSite Name
 		* WebSite Alternate Name